How to bet on Lions vs. Chargers for NFL Hall of Fame Game

-How to bet Tigers vs. Phillies on August 1, 2025: Where to bet MLB, best betting sites, promos
+How to bet on Braves vs. Reds at Bristol Motor Speedway: Where to bet MLB, best betting sites, promos

-Here's how to bet on the Detroit Tigers at Philadelphia Phillies game on Friday, including the top betting sites and promos
+Here's how to bet on the Cincinnati Reds vs. Atlanta Braves in the 2025 MLB Speedway Classic on Saturday, including the top betting sites and promos

-In a battle of likely playoff teams, the Philadelphia Phillies host the Detroit Tigers on Friday night.
-First pitch is scheduled for 6:45 p.m.
-ET at Citizens Bank Park.
-Philadelphia (61-47) is a half game behind the Mets for first place in the National League East Division, while Detroit (64-46) has a nine game lead atop the American League Central.
-Right-handed pitcher Jack Flaherty (6-10, 4.51 ERA) starts for the Tigers while left-hander Ranger Suarez (8-4, 2.59 ERA) gets the ball for the Phillies.
-Detroit enters with four straight victories while Philadelphia has lost 3 of their last 4 games.
+The Atlanta Braves and Cincinnati Reds will meet in the rubber match of their three-game series on Saturday, but the host site is stealing the show.
+The 2025 Speedway Classic will be the first game played at Bristol Motor Speedway, and MLB teams will play in the state of Tennessee for the first time.
+The game will be played on the infield between Turns 3 and 4 of the race track, and the MLB attendance record could fall.
+Atlanta picked up a 12-11 win in 10 innings on Thursday in Cincinnati, but the Reds responded with a 3-2 win on Friday.
+First pitch on Saturday is scheduled for 7:15 p.m.
+ET at Bristol Motor Speedway.

-Philadelphia is a -153 favorite and Detroit a +128 underdog in the latest Phillies vs. Tigers odds.
-The over/under for total runs is 7.5.
-If you are interested in MLB betting and looking into where to bet on the Tigers vs. Phillies, here's a look at the promotions available at top sportsbooks:
+Atlanta is a -122 favorite (risk $122 to win $100) and Cincinnati a +104 underdog in the latest Braves vs. Reds odds.
+The over/under for total runs is 8.5.
+If you are interested in MLB betting and looking into where to bet on the Reds vs. Braves, here's a look at the promotions available at top sportsbooks:

 The latest DraftKings promo code, bet365 bonus code and FanDuel promo code all offer $150 in bonus bets once new users wager $5 or more.
 The key difference for the three is that you have to win your first bet of $5+ at FanDuel in order to receive the bonus bets, whereas you get the $150 in bonus bets at DraftKings and bet365, whether your first bet of $5+ wins or loses.
 Sign up for FanDuel, sign up for DraftKings, and sign up for bet365 here: